 Add this to your action list: call or email an organization or politician you support and let them know you’re grateful for their work.
 This is how we oppose war – through daily acts of kindness.
 Spread love.
 Put down your damn cell phone and smile at a stranger.
 Hug your friends.
 Tell them you love them.
 Thank your roommate or your mom or your husband for being around.
 Remind yourself every night of the good things you have.

 I’ve decided that I’m in it for the long haul.
 Like, the millions of years from now long haul.
 Those of us who support peace talks and compromise, empathy and compassion, building community and opening our borders to refugees, we’re the more evolved humans.
-I read an article recently about scientist Michael Wilson’s long-term study of chimpanzees, and it seems that human warfare actually isn’t a modern invention but rather goes back to our deepest ancestors.
+I read an article recently about scientist Michael Wilson’s long-term study of chimpanzees, and it seems that human warfare actually isn’t a modern invention but rather goes back to our deepest ancestral roots.
 When I first learned in high school about the Locke vs Hobbes debate, I was immediately on Locke’s side.
-Of course people are born good, I thought.
-Babies don’t discriminate, they don’t care about race or religion, they say hi to everyone.
-They don’t use labels like rich or poor, they don’t pass judgment on others like we adults do.
+Of course people are born good!
+Babies don’t discriminate.
+They don’t care about race or religion.
+They don’t pass judgment on others like we adults do.
 I believed that humans were taught to be evil, that badness came from our nurture as opposed to something in the fabric of our being.
 But now, I think it’s not even a matter of being inherently good or evil – this concept is yet another human construct that allows us to become too cerebral and judge each other.
-Humans are simply products of evolution, and it’s actually great progress that we’ve seen people like Martin Luther King Jr., Leymah Gbowee, Thich Nhat Hanh, it’s amazing that the UN exists and that so many people care enough to run organizations like the American Refugee Committee and the ACLU.
+Humans are simply products of evolution, and it’s actually great progress that we’ve seen people like Martin Luther King Jr., Leymah Gbowee, Thich Nhat Hanh.
+It’s amazing that the UN exists and that so many people care enough to run organizations like the American Refugee Committee and the ACLU.
 When looking at the timeframe of the universe, maybe we humans are doing okay.

 I’m reminded of a lesson my Granny taught me over and over: You always need to leave things cleaner than when you found them.
 She was talking about physical spaces, about cleaning up after yourself, but now I understand her deeper message and find great comfort in it.
 So, humanity, I’m going to try to leave you cleaner than when I found you, and that’s honestly the most any of us can strive to do.